AhmedMourad0/no-copy/README.md

     }
 }
 ```
-It would look like all instances of `User` must be valid and can't `bad`, right?
+It would look like all instances of `User` must be valid and can't be `bad`, right?

 Wrong:
 ```kotlin